Monkey Knife Fight: Thursday Night Football Picks

 Rapid Fire Contest

-For this contest, let's look at a 2/3 goal for 1.7X the prize.
-The options are Ryan vs. Wilson passing yards (with Ryan receiving a +5.5 yards bonus), Sutton vs. Michael Pittman receiving yards (with Pittman receiving a +1.5 yards bonus) and Melvin Gordon vs. Nyheim Hines rushing yards (with Hines receiving a +17.5 yards bonus).
+Let's look at a 2/3 goal for 1.5X the prize.
+The options are Carson Wentz vs. Fields fantasy points (with Fields receiving a +2.5 fantasy points bonus), Terry McLaurin vs. David Montgomery fantasy points (with McLaurin receiving a +0.5 fantasy points bonus) and Samuel vs. Mooney fantasy points (with Mooney receiving a +2.5 fantasy points bonus).

-With regard to Sutton and Pittman, take Sutton.
-The Broncos defense will provide a tough opponent, and Pittman could see a lot of cornerback Patrick Surtain II.
-Sutton and Pittman have both surpassed 120 receiving yards in a game once this season, and Sutton has at least 72 yards in three of four games.
-They have similar upsides, but give the matchup edge to Sutton.
+First, let's go with Fields over Wentz.
+The Bears have allowed the second-most rushing yards per game, but they have allowed the ninth-fewest passing yards per game, which could make things difficult for Wentz.
+Fields may not rack up a lot of yards through the air, but he has 42 carries for 194 yards and a touchdown.

-With regard to rushing yards for Gordon and Hines, take Gordon, even with Hines receiving the hefty bonus.
-Hines is more of a pass-catching running back.
-Jonathan Taylor (ankle) is out, which will be the first game that he has missed since 2020.
-When Taylor sat Week 12 of that year, Hines only had 29 yards on 10 carries.
-However, he had eight receptions for 66 yards.
-Gordon is a more traditional running back, and he should see plenty of work with Javonte Williams (knee) out for the season.
+For the second pick, let's go with Samuel over Mooney.
+While Fields could score more fantasy points than Wentz, that's more because of his rushing abilities than anything else.
+Wentz should still finish with more passing yards, which would favor Samuel over Mooney.
+Samuel has 32 catches for 281 yards and two touchdowns this season, while Mooney has just 10 receptions for 173 yards and no touchdowns.

 Stat Shootout Contest